-Co-written with Steve Stevens, Rebel Yell is actually written for a Kentucky whiskey brewed in Louisville.
+Co-written with Steve Stevens, Rebel Yell is actually written for a Kentucky whiskey distilled in Louisville.
 The single was taken from the album of the same name and was backed in the UK with a live recording of (Do Not) Stand In The Shadows.
 It’s just a great rock and roll blast from start to finish, and knowing that it was Jagger and Richards who in part inspired the writing of the song, I cannot escape the fact that it nods to their song Brown Sugar.